 Content, done well, is a way for your business to be discovered and considered.
 Put yourself in your ideal customer’s shoes – your customer (an enterprise property manager let’s say) is ‘internet shopping’ for their tech stack, they research, they read and digest a variety of content online, they are educated (by stealth) and your service/platform ends up on their shopping list.
 The process feels organic, yet is targeted.

-Whilst we look forward to the time when much-valued industry conferences and face-to-face meetings can flourish once again, and reduce our Zoom time, companies would be wise to gear up for an sustained increase in demand for high quality digital content.
+Whilst we look forward to the time when much-valued industry conferences and face-to-face meetings can flourish once again, and reduce our Zoom time, companies would be wise to gear up for a sustained increase in demand for high-quality digital content.
 Are you ready?

 About Helen Wedgewood

-Helen is an Account Manager at Abode PR, a specialist PR and content marketing agency partnering with clients operating in the international vacation and short-term rental space. www.abode-pr.com
+Helen is a PR specialist at Abode PR, a specialist PR and content marketing agency partnering with global short-term rental, hotel and property technology clients.